joker-b/kbImport/README.md

 Some Performance Numbers
 ---

-On Chromebook Galaxy to SSD: about 2.9 Mb/sec
+Testing with about a dozen `JPG`/`RAF` pairs:

-On MBA internal to SSD: about 576 Mb/sec
+On Chromebook Galaxy Letscom external to SSD: about 9.2-16 Mb/sec (reported internally: 75 Mb/sec) On MBA internal to SSD: about 576 Mb/sec
 On MacPro Satechi external reader to SSD: about 410 Mb/sec On MacPro Letscom external reader to SSD: about 444 Mb/sec